 A 10kΩ resistor is required in parallel with the red side of the bi-color LED to allow the imp to detect LED polarity.

 BlinkUp detection and bicolor LED circuit

-Note #2 the SPI flash must be pre-programmed with an image from Electric Imp, unlike the imp003 which self-programs the external flash part.
-Please contact Electric Imp for an OS image to load into the SPI flash.
-When impOS™ release 36 is finalized, we will post this image as a ZIP file here in the Dev Center.
+Note 3 The SPI flash must be pre-programmed with an image from Electric Imp, unlike the imp003 which self-programs the external flash part.
+Images can be found here

 The flash can be programmed before SMT, or in-circuit by using a connector that exposes the four SPI flash pins and the imp004m nRESET line, as on the imp004m breakout board.
 With the imp004m held in reset, the SPI bus is tristated and can be driven externally by a programming tool, or another imp.

 If your design requires that the imp be able to enter low-power sleep, the following components are also required:

 The imp004m does not include an internal timing crystal to run the internal Real-Time-Clock (RTC) while the imp is in deep sleep.
 If your design requires that the imp be capable of low-power deep sleep, it must include the crystal so that the imp can set timers and use them as a wake source.